Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

-A FDA is defined as an extension of the dual formulation of Lie algebras.
-That formulation allows to describe a Lie algebra $G$ in terms of a set of differential equations for one-forms in a soft manifold $M\,$\ where, for consistency, the differential operator $\mathrm{d}$ must satisfy the integrability condition $\mathrm{d}^{2}=0\,$, thus imposing the structure constants of the differential equiations to satisfy the Jacobi identity.
-In analogy, a FDA is defined by means of a set of generalized Maurer--Cartan equations, differential equations for a set of forms of different degrees:
+Let us now consider a brief introduction to the theory of free differential algebras and its relation with $L_{\infty}$ algebras, in particular for the case known as FDA1.
+FDAs are defined as extensions of the dual formulations of Lie algebras.
+That formulation allows to define a Lie algebra $\mathfrak{g}$ in terms of a set of differential equations (or Maurer--Cartan equations) for one-forms defined in the corresponding soft manifold $M\,$\ where, for consistency, the differential operator $\mathrm{d}$ must satisfy the integrability condition $\mathrm{d}^{2}=0\,$.
+In analogy, a FDA is defined in terms of differential equations for a set of forms of different degrees $\left\{ \Theta^{A\left( p\right) }\right\} _{p=1}^{N}$, where each $\Theta^{A\left( p\right) }$ is a $p$-form, $N$ is the degree of the highest form considered, which is set as the dimensionality of $M$, and each index $A\left( p\right) $ takes values in a different domain.
+Thus, two indices $A\left( p\right) $ and $A\left( q\right) $ are in general not contractible unless $p=q$.
+Since the set $\left\{ \Theta^{A\left( p\right) }\right\} $ is a basis, it becomes possible to write the exterior derivative of each form in terms of the others:

-where each $\Theta^{A\left( p\right) }$ is a $p$-form, $N$ is the degree of the higher form introduced, which is arbitrary and bounded by the dimensionality of $M$, and each index $A\left( p\right) $ takes values in a different domain $I_{p}$.
-Thus, two indices $A\left( p\right) $ and $A\left( q\right) $ are in general not contractible unless $p=q$.\ Notice that, in contrast with the Lie algebra structure constants, the second term in the l.h.s. of eq (\ref{fda6}) allows the presence of differential forms of odd and even degrees and, as a consequence, the lower indices of the structure constants $C_{B_{1}\left( p_{1}\right) \cdots B_{n}\left( p_{n}\right) }^{A\left( p\right) }$ can be both symmetric and antisymmetric.
-In analogy to the Lie algebra case, the integrability condition leads to a set of generalized Jacobi identities for the structure constants
+Eq. (\ref{fda6}) is known as generalized Maurer--Cartan equation and it defines a general FDA as long as the structure constants $C_{B_{1}\left( p_{1}\right) \cdots B_{n}\left( p_{n}\right) }^{A\left( p\right) }$ satisfy some consistency conditions.
+Notice that, in contrast with the Lie algebra structure constants, the second term in the l.h.s. of eq. (\ref{fda6}) allows the presence of differential forms of odd and even degrees.
+As a consequence, the lower indices of the structure constants $C_{B_{1}\left( p_{1}\right) \cdots B_{n}\left( p_{n}\right) }^{A\left( p\right) }$ can be both symmetric or antisymmetric.
+In analogy to the Lie algebra case, the integrability condition leads to a set of generalized Jacobi identities

 Eq. (\ref{Jacobi}) can be written in terms of the structure constants by removing the basis of differential forms and including the corresponding signs of symmetry or antisymmetry.
 Under a general permutation $\sigma$ of $n$ elements, their symmetry rule is given by